VISIT OUR ART STORE ▶

 If you want to paint beautiful lavender with watercolors but don’t know where to start, you’re in the right place.

-In this guide, I'll walk you through every step, from the materials you'll need to the final touches, so you can create a dreamy lavender scene in a mason jar.
+In this guide, Kerrilyn Cheah will walk you through everything—from the materials you’ll need to the final touches—so you can create a lovely lavender scene in a mason jar.
 Ready to dive in and start painting?

 Let’s go!

-Let's talk about the materials before we jump into the painting process.
-Having the right supplies is key to making this tutorial smooth and enjoyable.
+Before the painting process begins, the artist reviews the materials.
+Having the right supplies is key to making the tutorial smooth and enjoyable.

 Watercolors

-For painting lavender, I'll use two shades of purple: dioxazine purple (a bluish-purple) and red-violet (a warmer, reddish-purple).
-These two colors help create depth and variation in the lavender.
+For painting lavender, the artist uses two shades of purple: dioxazine purple (a bluish-purple) and red-violet (a warmer, reddish-purple).
+These two colors create depth and variation in the lavender.

-Next, I'm mixing sap green and a bit of brown pink for the leaves to create a muted green that complements the purples beautifully.
+Next, the artist mixes sap green and a bit of brown pink for the leaves to create a muted green that complements the purples beautifully.

-I use yellow ochre and burnt umber to capture the natural tones for the rope around the mason jar.
+Yellow ochre and burnt umber are used to capture the natural tones for the rope around the mason jar.

 Prepare the watercolors